PlanterApp/planter_blog/content/posts/2025-gardeners-gift-guide/index.md

 ![A white Greenstalk vertical planter filled with plants sitting on a dock with a pond behind](https://greenstalkgarden.com/cdn/shop/files/greenstalk-13_dc7a654d-62cd-49b4-9830-e7e49202445c_5000x.jpg?v=1763562344 "Image source: GreenStalk")

-The [GreenStalk Vertical Planter](https://store.greenstalkgarden.com/product/greenstalk-stackable-garden/?rstr=PLANTERAPP) is a super-versatile self-watering growing system that makes efficient use of vertical space to grow a ton of produce in a small footprint.
-The GreenStalk is made from high-quality, UV-resistant plastic and comes with a 5-year warranty- so it’s built strong and guaranteed to last!
-Greenstalks come in a wide variety of eye-catching colors so they're both a growing system and garden art!
+The [GreenStalk Vertical Planter](https://store.greenstalkgarden.com/product/greenstalk-stackable-garden/?rstr=PLANTERAPP) is a versatile self-watering growing system that makes efficient use of vertical space to grow a ton of produce in a small footprint.
+GreenStalks come in a wide variety of eye-catching colors so they're both a growing system and garden art!
+GreenStalks are made from high-quality, UV-resistant plastic and comes with a 5-year warranty- so it’s built strong and guaranteed to last!
 Use code PLANTERAPP to get $10 off your purchase of $75 or more.

 # Planter App and Merch!